Mesothelioma

 • Peritoneal mesothelioma, which forms in the lining of the abdomen

-• Pericardial mesothelioma, which forms in the lining of heart
+• Pericardial mesothelioma, which forms in the lining of the heart

 • Testicular mesothelioma, which forms in the lining of the testes

-Mesothelioma is caused by exposure to asbestos.
-Asbestos is a naturally occurring fibrous mineral mined from beneath the earth’s surface that was used in thousands of everyday products during the 20th century.
+Mesothelioma cancer is caused by exposure to asbestos.
+This naturally occurring mineral was used in thousands of products during the 20th century.

-Repeated and prolonged exposure to asbestos, like at a workplace where asbestos is being mined or used in products regularly, increases the risk of developing mesothelioma.
+Repeated and prolonged exposure to asbestos, like at a workplace where it’s used regularly, increases the risk of mesothelioma.
+Workers may also carry home asbestos fibers on their clothes, putting family members at risk of secondhand exposure.

 How much asbestos exposure causes mesothelioma?